100 Notable alumni of

 -

 Cynthia Blum Carroll is an American businesswoman.
-She was the chief executive officer of Anglo American, a British mining company, which, among other things, is the world's largest platinum producer.
+She was the chief executive officer of Anglo American, a British mining company and one of the world's largest platinum producers.

 -